fukayak/occumb/README.md

 [![](http://cranlogs.r-pkg.org/badges/last-month/occumb)](https://cran.r-project.org/package=occumb)
 <!-- badges: end -->

-occumb is an R package that provides functionalities to apply [the multispecies site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732) easily.
+occumb is an R package that provides functionalities for the application of [multispecies site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732).

-This package allows the users to fit the model with a fully Bayesian approach, using the conventional formulas in R. It enables the analysis of the detectability of species in different stages of the workflow of eDNA metabarcoding and inference of species site occupancy while accounting for false negatives.
-It also provides the functionality for a model-based inference to assist the optimization of the study design.
+This package allows users to fit the model with a fully Bayesian approach using conventional formulas in R. This enables the analysis of the detectability of species at different stages of the workflow of eDNA metabarcoding and the inference of species site occupancy while accounting for false negatives.
+It also provides functionality for model-based inference to assist in the optimization of the study design.

 See [the package vignette](https://fukayak.github.io/occumb/articles/occumb.html) to learn how to use the package and the [original paper](https://doi.org/10.1111/2041-210X.13732) for details of the model and inference.